-If you need to borrow a significant amount of money, you can typically get it in the form of a personal loan from a bank, credit union or online lender.
-Depending on your financial and credit situation, though, your options may be limited or too expensive to be worth it.
+If you need to borrow $20,000 to consolidate debt, complete a home improvement project, pay medical bills or beyond, you can likely take out a personal loan from a bank, credit union or online lender.
+Depending on your financial situation (i.e. if you have bad credit or no income), your personal loan options may be limited or too expensive to be worth it.

-If you have a FICO credit score of 670 or higher, you may have a good shot at a loan with favorable rates and terms.
+Personal loan applicants with a FICO credit score of 670 or higher, you may have a good shot at getting a $20,000 personal loan with a favorable rate and loan term.
 While it’s possible to get approved with a credit score lower than that, it could get expensive.
 Many mainstream lenders charge as high as 36 percent.

-If your score needs some work, get a copy of your credit report through AnnualCreditReport.com to determine which areas you need to address.
-This may include disputing inaccurate or fraudulent information to the credit bureaus.
+You should always aim to have excellent credit, but if your credit score needs some work that's OK.
+Get a free copy of your credit report to determine which areas you need to address.
+This may include disputing unexpected or negative items from your credit report.

-Many lenders allow you to get preapproved for a personal loan before you apply.
+Many personal loan lenders allow you to get preapproved for a personal loan before you apply.
 This process requires a soft credit check, which won’t hurt your credit score.
 The result is a conditional rate offer based on the limited credit information the lender received — you’ll get a final offer after you apply.

-Getting preapproved for a loan with multiple lenders allows you to compare rates, repayment terms, fees and other features that could affect how much you pay and your loan experience.
+Getting preapproved for a loan with multiple lenders allows you to compare personal loan rates, loan terms, fees and other features that could affect how much you pay and your loan experience.
 Try to focus on unsecured loans, which don’t require any collateral to get approved.

 During the application process, you may be asked to provide various documents, including: